 Minutes away from Tulum you’ll find Tankah: a small village home of a beautiful blue inlet.
 Not many know this side of Quintana Roo, which makes it attractive for those looking for virgin beaches and little-traveled roads.
 The Tankah inlet is famous for hosting concerts at New Year, who wouldn’t like to receive the year listening to music on the beach?

 Open cenotes are a very good choice for snorkeling, as the sun shines beautifully underwater creating unbelievable views.
-In this type of cenotes is very common to see aquatic flora and small freshwater fish, we recommend you visiting Cenote Ha’ in Puerto Morelos.
+In this type of cenotes is very common to see aquatic flora and small freshwater fish, we recommend you visit Cenote Ha’ in Puerto Morelos.

 Mangrove areas are very vast in Quintana Roo, in fact, is one of the most important ecosystems for our state.
-Throughout several rivers, lakes and inlets, you can admire the rooted branches at the bottom of the water.
+Throughout several rivers, lakes, and inlets, you can admire the rooted branches at the bottom of the water.
 But be careful! marsh and mangrove areas are crocodiles’ favorite habitat!
 Better stay away from here.

 And then there’s Xel-Há!

-In the Natural Wonder of Quintana Roo, located minutes from the archaeological site of Tulum, you can enjoy almost all water landscapes we list in this post.
+In the Natural Wonder of Quintana Roo, located minutes from the archaeological site of Tulum, you can enjoy almost all the water landscapes we list in this post.
 If you’ve visited Xel-Há, you know that its two main attractions are a huge inlet for snorkeling and the “River of Life” surrounded by mangroves.
-You can also visit open and semi-open cenotes, a beautiful beach, (home of sea turtle nests) and a “Black Lagoon” where you can do Snuba.
+You can also visit open and semi-open cenotes, a beautiful beach, (home of sea turtle nests), and a “Black Lagoon” where you can do Snuba.

 If you’re a water lover, be sure to visit Quintana Roo! bring together your whole family, pack your bathing suit and come and enjoy a vacation on the Riviera Maya.